billbird/unidom/README.md

 ## Solver Algorithms
 The solver algorithm can be chosen with the `-S` parameter (e.g. `-S MDD`).
 If the program takes a while with the default parameters, try the three solvers listed below
- - `fixed_order`: A very basic solver with low overhead, better for easy inputs.
+ - `fixed_order`: A very basic solver with low overhead, better for small/easy problem instances.
  - `DD`: A solver which uses a bounding strategy based on _domination degree_.
 The domination degree of a vertex _v_ (with respect to some partially constructed dominating set which does not contain _v_) is the number of additional vertices that would be dominated if _v_ were added to the dominating set.
  - `MDD`: A solver which uses a bounding strategy based on _max dominator degree_.
 With respect to some partially constructed dominating set, the max dominator degree of an as-yet undominated vertex _v_ is the maximum domination degree of any vertex in N\[_v_\].